CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/extendedcrafting/tablecrafting.md

         input(Collection<IIngredient>)
         ```

     - `#!groovy ItemStack`.
 Sets the item output.
 Requires not null.
-(Default `null`).

         ```groovy
         output(ItemStack)
         ```

     - `#!groovy int`.
 Sets the tier of table required, with 0 indicating any table size that can fit the recipe.
 Requires greater than or equal to 0 and less than or equal to 4.
+(Default `0`).

         ```groovy
         tier(int)